 We have suspended the UKC Logbooks Top Ascents and Conditions pages and we will no longer accept ascents dated from 23rd March onwards.
 You can still upload your historic ascents.

 on crimps © mulletcocktail2000

-Several routes have now been bolted on two different walls these being the obvious overhanging back wall of the quarry below the descent and the not so obvious steep slab on the south side of the quarry (only one route to date).
+An excellent sport climbing venue for the steel fingered granite technician.
+Two different walls have been bolted these being the obvious overhanging back wall of the quarry below the descent and the not so obvious steep slab on the south side of the quarry (only one route to date).
 The rock is generally excellent granite if still a little crumbly under foot in places but this should improve with traffic.
 Being granite and never that steep the climbing tends to be technical and sustained with the overall quality of the climbing being quite remarkable for quarried rock.
 Unlike many other bolted quarries to date there has been little need for "additional quarrying" to provide the holds!
-Both walls face east and catch only the morning sun which can be an advantage in summer.
+Both walls face east south east and catch only the morning sun which can be an advantage in summer.
 The back wall does suffer from a persistent seep but only the start of The King is affected and this can usually be diverted to allow the holds to dry.
-The most favourable conditions are on fresh breezy mornings but a good work out can be had even in the worst harr as the climbing tends to be on positive holds.
+The most favourable conditions are on fresh breezy aftenoons, it further bucks the North East trend by ususlly being at its best in southerly winds.
+It's not effected by sea birds and can often be found in good condition in the summer as well as spring and autumn.
+It serves as a good fall back option when the coastal trad cliffs near by are damp or awash with sea spray.
+Even in less than ideal conditions a work out can be had as the climbing tends to be on positive holds.
 It is also possible to climb on the back wall in light rain or showers.

-Moderator Updates to this page are checked by UKC volunteer whistler
+Moderator Updates to this page are checked by UKC volunteer Rankers